TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 This section applies to all self-managed users, both licensed and Open source users.

 All our components share a few common standards:
 - Upgrade does not overwrite your configuration files, however, it is good practice to back these files up routinely (using git or another tool); we strongly recommend you take a backup before upgrading Tyk.
+The upgrade will deploy new copies of startup scripts so any customisations of those should be saved in advance
 - You do not need to migrate or run migration scripts for your APIs, policies or other assets created in Tyk unless specifically stated in the release (and it rarely happens).
 - Upgrade is trivial and similar to any other product upgrade done in Linux, Docker, Kubernetes or Helm and essentially means pulling the new images from public directories.
 Using the following links you can find the list of all our releases:
   - Docker & Kubernetes - [Docker Hub - https://hub.docker.com/u/tykio](https://hub.docker.com/u/tykio)